andrefsilveira1/rabbitmq-golang/README.md

 - Consumer
 - Exchange

+## What is Golang ?

+A programming language :nerd_face:

 ## Instaling RabbitMQ:

-First of all, install RabbitMQ in you OS.
+First of all, install RabbitMQ in you OS, if you do not have it.
 There is some ways to do it:

 - Download RabbitMQ: https://www.rabbitmq.com/download.html
 - Docker: `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.12-management`

-- Use Docker Compose (read the file)
+- Use Docker Compose (read the .yaml file)

-## Install AMQP lib:
+# How execute this project:

-- go get github.com/streadway/amqp
+- Instal amqp lib: go get github.com/streadway/amqp
+- Execute `docker compose up -d` (run rabbitMQ service)
+- Start the receiver at the folder `main`.
+Run: `go run receiver.go`
+- Run main.go and type a message: `go run main.go`

+This service will sent only one message per execution.
+Feel free do adjust as you want.